code

 X-Content-Type-Options: nosniff

-An entirely separate article can be written about this header, which is already considered a web security standard.
-While we’ll only touch on it briefly here, for a deeper understanding of its features, directives, and customization options, it is highly recommended to check out the OWASP Content Security Policy Cheat Sheet in the references section.
+This header, already a web security standard, could fill an entire article.
+Here, we’ll cover it briefly.
+For a deeper understanding of its features, directives, and customization, consult the OWASP Content Security Policy Cheat Sheet in the references.

-Content Security Policy (CSP) is a security feature used to specify the origin of the content allowed to be loaded in a web application (such as scripts, stylesheets, images, fonts, etc).
-This can be achieved by defining a set of directives that instructs the browser on what content is allowed and rules for how certain actions should be handled if a policy is violated.
-For example, a CSP directive might specify that only scripts from specific domains can be executed or that inline script blocks are not permitted.
+Content Security Policy (CSP) helps secure web applications by specifying the allowed sources for content like scripts, stylesheets, images, and fonts.
+Developers implement CSP by defining a set of directives that tell the browser what content it can load and how to handle policy violations.
+For instance, a CSP directive might allow scripts to run only from approved domains or block inline script execution entirely.
 This can help prevent attackers from injecting malicious scripts into a website, as the browser will refuse to execute scripts that violate the policy.

 CSP generally helps mitigate the risks of attacks such as Cross-Site Scripting (XSS), Clickjacking, and other client-side code injection attacks.
 It is more applicable to pages that render and execute scripts or code and less so for REST API responses, where the content returned is not being rendered.